~ A text by Irma ten Brink ~

 But this is not as easy as it seems because we are often not aware that we are busy with our past or future.
 In the discovery of the transformation and letting go of past and future with all its fears, habitual programmes, illusions etc., lies the unveiling of the natural state.

 We are transcendental beings, which means there are different levels of being which all influence our experience.
 We are experience, we are these different states all at the same time.
-These levels can also be very paradoxical towards each other, therefore there does not exist only one truth; it just depends from which level you approach that truth.
+These levels can also be very paradoxical towards each other, therefore there does not exist only one truth; it just depends from which level you approach a truth.

 Life is a mystery, we don’t know where we come from, we don’t know where we are going but we can trust it, we can trust that it is as it should be and it is good precisely the way it is.
 We don’t have to understand in order to trust!

 And maybe, if it is meant to be, we may become aware of this intimacy which is always very much here in the present moment.
 I experience it as a reminder of an undefinable essence from which we came, which is present now and where we will go back to after life.

 For me this quest of finding my natural state is very much about becoming aware of these different levels and bringing them into harmony, an ongoing exploration.

 And finally it is about letting go of the identification with I because as long as I is up front as most important, the natural state cannot be lived.

 The most important instruments for this are silence and meditation techniques.